 Most people need student loans to afford college.
 As such, student loan scams have become one of the most widespread types of college scams.

 The deceptions are especially insidious since student loans are at once so helpful for so many people and involve such personal details—the exact type of sensitive information scammers love to get their hands on.
-In fact, most student loan scams are after just that: Bank account and financial information as well as a number of personal details that can help a scammer pull off identity theft.
+In fact, most student loan scams are after just that: Bank account and financial information as well as several personal details that can help a scammer pull off identity theft.

-Student loan scams can happen before or after you sign up for these payment plans.
-They can look like a company offering to help secure you a student loan, or a financial intuition offering to help consolidate your student loan debt.
-These scams usually come from an organization that may otherwise seem legitimate, or from a cold call or unsolicited message offering financial aid.
+Student loan scams can happen before or after signing up for these payment plans.
+They can look like a company offering to help you secure a student loan or a financial intuition offering to help consolidate your student loan debt.
+These scams usually come from an organization that may otherwise seem legitimate or from a cold call or unsolicited message offering financial aid.

 Similar to the student loan scam is the scholarship scam.
 Once again, these deceptions play off the fact that many people need and seek out help paying for school.